Umati becomes the universal smart factory language

 The specification’s contents apply to any equipment that converts energy (e.g. electricity, steam, gas, human energy, pressure) into mechanical movements, heat, electric signals, pressure, etc. in order to perform a particular task in the mechanical industry.
 This first part will shortly be completed by a second part.

 The standard, initially referred to as umati, has been renamed OPC UA for Machine Tools and published simultaneously to OPC UA for Machinery, under the specification number 40501-1.
 Based on the OPC UA modular concept, OPC UA for Machine Tools is the first mechanical engineering specification to totally integrate OPC UA for Machinery and the OPC 10000-200 - Part 200: Industrial Automation Model specification.

 Example of an instance in the OPC UA for Machine Tools information model.
 This information model provides a list of 'ObjectTypes' required for modelling a machine tool interface.
 Certain types inherit the semantics of the parent specification.

 (Source: VDMA 40501-1)

 Umati, a user community

 As a name, umati has been offered a new lease of life.
 It designates a platform for the establishment and the dissemination of the OPC UA standards that will provide a genuine plug and play environment for all types of equipment.
-On the 10th of November 2020, VDMA is organising an on-line event during which experts will, in turn, present OPC UA standards for mechanical engineering and a range of sub-sectors (for further information and to register, click here).
+On the 10th of November 2020, VDMA is organising an on-line event during which experts will, in turn, present OPC UA standards for mechanical engineering and a range of sub-sectors.

 This article has been written within the context of the Industry 4.0 Standards Cell.